Trapeze artist and DJ in their 80s among Guinness World Record holders

 Ms Goedhart, from California, proved it is never too late, having taken up classes aged 78.

-Chef-turned-DJ Sumiko Iwamura, 83, offered sage advice after being named the oldest professional club DJ.
+Chef-turned-DJ Sumiko Iwamura, 83, enlightened folks after being named the oldest professional club DJ.

-The restaurant owner from Tokyo, who spins the decks for crowds after finishing her shift as a cook, said: “Try something and don’t give up … there are opportunities lying around every corner.”
+The restaurant owner from Tokyo, who spins the decks for crowds after finishing her shift as a chef, said: "Try something and don’t give up… there are opportunities lying around every corner."

 Ms Iwamura, who could be forgiven for feeling too tired to take on her slot as DJ Sumirock after working all day, said: “Doing something totally different is energising.”